DRA3V50/Batch_Projects/README.md

-# Batch_Projects
+# Batch Projects

-Copy the coding provided for each individual separately, go to your desktop, right-click --> New --> Text Document, enter code in it, save and exit. rename it by removing .txt and replace with .bat then double click it!
+This folder contains batch scripts and related files.
+Below are instructions for each project:

+---

+## How to Use

+1. Copy the code from each `.txt` file.
+2. On your desktop (or any folder), right-click → New → Text Document.
+3. Paste the code into the new file and save it.
+4. Rename the file extension from `.txt` to `.bat`.
+5. Double-click the `.bat` file to run it.

+---

+## Notes on Specific Files

+- **virus.txt**
-(virus.txt ---> can be stoppped by pressing ALT + F4.)
+  This script can be stopped by pressing `ALT + F4`.

-(Brute_Force_Password.txt & pass.txt are together.)

-*** For the Brute_Force_Password.txt, open the Command Prompt by typing ‘cmd’ into the Windows search bar and run the command `ipconfig` to find your IPv4 address.
-Next, rename the file named ‘Brute_Force_Password.txt’ to ‘Brute_Force_Password.bat’.
-Before running this file, open the included ‘pass.txt’ and add your laptop or computer's login PIN somewhere in the list of passwords, then save and close the file.
-Now, run the `.bat` file.
-When told, enter your IPv4 address, your exact Windows username, and finally your login PIN.
-Once you’ve done that, the script will begin trying to brute force your password. ***
+- **Brute_Force_Password.txt & pass.txt**
+  These two files work together.

+  ### Instructions for Brute Force Password:

+  1. Rename `Brute_Force_Password.txt` to `Brute_Force_Password.bat`.
+  2. Open Command Prompt (`cmd`) and run `ipconfig` to find your IPv4 address.
+  3. Open `pass.txt` and add your computer's login PIN somewhere in the password list.
+Save and close it.
+  4. Run `Brute_Force_Password.bat`.
+  5. When prompted, enter your IPv4 address, exact Windows username, and your login PIN.
+  6. The script will then try to brute force your password.

+---

+**WARNING:**
+Use these scripts responsibly and only on machines and accounts you own.
+Running brute force scripts can lock you out or cause system issues.

+---